seiffhany/java-code-fight-game/README.md

-# Code Fight
+# Memory War

-**Code Fight** is a text-based, turn-based programming game inspired by the classic "Core War."
+**Memory War** is a text-based, turn-based programming game inspired by the classic "Core War."
 In this game, multiple artificial intelligences (AIs) compete within a shared memory space by executing commands to dominate their opponents.
 The game emphasizes strategy, programming logic, and competition.

 ## Game Flow